White translator removed from Amanda Gorman poem, amid controversy in Europe

 But some critics questioned why the opportunity had not gone to a translator with experiences more similar to Gorman’s, given that the craft is also an act of interpretation.

 “Isn’t it — to say the least — a missed opportunity to [have hired] Marieke Lucas Rijneveld for this job?”
-Dutch Journalist and activist Janice Deul wrote in a piece in Volkskrant, according to the Guardian’s translation.
-“They are white, nonbinary, have no experience in this field, but according to Meulenhoff are still the ‘dream translator’?”
+Dutch journalist and activist Janice Deul wrote in a piece in de Volkskrant, according to the Guardian’s translation.
+“They are White, nonbinary, have no experience in this field, but according to Meulenhoff are still the ‘dream translator’?”

-Duel asked why instead a “spoken-word artist, young, female and unapologetically Black” — like Gorman sure — was not commissioned.
+Duel asked why instead a “spoken-word artist, young, female and unapologetically Black” — like Gorman — was not commissioned.

-“I’m not saying a black person can’t translate white work, and vice versa,” Deul told the BBC.
+“I’m not saying a Black person can’t translate White work, and vice versa,” Deul told the BBC.
 “But not this specific poem of this specific orator in this Black Lives Matter area, that’s the whole issue.”

-Quinsy Gario, a black Dutch spoken word artist, agreed.
+Quinsy Gario, a Black Dutch spoken word artist, agreed.
 “The Dutch language needs to have a conduit, a person that’s been able to push to the same extent as Amanda Gorman did, and connect to a local understanding of what those words mean, and how those words can resonate,” Gario told the BBC.

-Meulenhoff said Gorman herself had approved Rijneveld appointment, though no Danish Black spoken word poets were among the options, according to the BBC.
+Meulenhoff said Gorman herself had approved Rijneveld’s appointment, though no Danish Black spoken word poets were among the options, according to the BBC.

-After Rijneveld’s resignation, the publishing house’s general director Maaike le Noble said the company wanted “to learn from this by talking and we will walk a different path with the new insights,” according to The Guardian.
+After Rijneveld’s resignation, the publishing house’s general director, Maaike le Noble, said the company wanted “to learn from this by talking and we will walk a different path with the new insights,” according to the Guardian.
 “We will be looking for a team to work with to bring Amanda’s words and message of hope and inspiration into translation as well as possible and in her spirit,” he said.

 Rijneveld said in a statement on Twitter that they were “shocked by the uproar surrounding my involvement.”

-“I had happily devoted myself to translating Amanda’s work, seeing it as the greatest task to keep her strength, tone and style,” they continued, according to The Guardian’s translation.
+“I had happily devoted myself to translating Amanda’s work, seeing it as the greatest task to keep her strength, tone and style,” they continued, according to the Guardian’s translation.
 “However, I realize that I am in a position to think and feel that way, where many are not.
 I still wish that her ideas reach as many readers as possible and open hearts.”